ShawxingKwok/ITWorks/content/docs/multiplatform/phone/_index.md

 `phone.refreshJwtToken(token)`.
 Then each request header needing the token would get it.

 # Extend
-I tried making source code `open` and give additional choices.
+The source code is `open` with additional choices.
 {{< tabs extend >}}

 {{< tab client >}}